-- 1. calculation of the capital requirement for operational risk in accordance with the standardised approach, - 2. calculation and monitoring of key risk indicators (KRI), - 3. reviews of operational risk (self-assessment of potential operational risk), - 4. stress tests.
+- 1. calculation of the capital requirement for operational risk in accordance with the standardised approach, - 2. estimation and determination of internal capital for operational risk; as at December 31st 2021, the amount of internal capital was equal to the amount of capital requirements for operational risk, - 3. calculation and monitoring of key risk indicators (KRI), - 4. reviews of operational risk (self-assessment of potential operational risk), - 5. stress tests.